 As a Church School, RE is important to us and is taught in line with the Agreed Syllabus for Religious Education in Northamptonshire.

 All of our educational provision is underpinned by the whole school approach

 to inclusion, equal opportunities and diversity.
 We embrace Social, Moral, Spiritual and Cultural values and place importance on teaching children about their own well-being and life experiences within the wider diverse culture of Britain.
 We teach our children to keep safe and how to adopt healthy lifestyles.

 Our church ethos fosters a caring atmosphere where we celebrate and share

 achievements and build empathy and respect for each other.

-Please see the links to left and the Big Picture of our Curriculum below:
+Please see the links below and the Big Picture of our Curriculum below: